 In the same way that it is important that your son be prepared for camp, it is essential that you be prepared for the separation from your child.
 The less stress that you feel about camp, the better it will be for your child.
 And whatever you do, avoid giving your son an out at the last minute by promising that you will pick him up if he is homesick.
 Such a promise will put you in a no-win position, if he calls on you to fulfill this promise.
 Camp is and should be a learning experience for both of you.

 Whether your son is already enrolled or you are still considering summer alternatives, we invite you to come out to one of our parent-son information evenings.
-Each evening begins at 7:15 PM and we aim to finish by 8:30 PM.
+Each evening begins at 7:15 PM and we aim to finish before 9 PM.

 Montreal– Lower Canada College (Chamandy Auditorium), 4090 Royal Ave., NDG

 Thursday March 21, 2019